liferay-design/liferay.design/src/markdown/lexicon/foundations/layout/layout-form.md

 ---
-title: "Form Box"
+title: 'Form Box'
-description: "The basic layout used to contain form structures built based on 8/12 grid columns."
+description: 'The basic layout used to contain form structures built based on 8/12 grid columns.'
-layout: "guide"
+layout: 'guide'
 order: 112
+draft: false
 ---

 The Form Box is the most basic layout used to contain form structures.
 This layout is composed of a box that occupies 8 columns of the grid, with 2 offset columns on both sides.